JGomez2542/BNRChallenge/README.md

 - [DONE] Our RecyclerView rows just show the title for each post.
 It should show title, author, summary, and publish date.
-- [ ] The UI is bare-bones right now.
+- [DONE] The UI is bare-bones right now.
 It should look nicer.
 - [DONE] The app re-fetches everything from the server across a configuration change.
 - [DONE] Archibald's _massive_ blog post takes a long time to download from the server, and it's slowing the whole app down.
 We should improve the user experience for